ONLYOFFICE/office-js-api/Cell/ApiRange/Methods/Copy.md

 # Copy

-Copies a range to the specified range.
+Copies the range to the specified range or to the clipboard.

 ## Syntax